-Our Library Skills Team provide guides, workshops and personal appointments to support your academic success and development of your study, research and ICT skills.
+The University Library Skills Team provide guides, workshops and personal appointments to support students' academic success and development of study, research and ICT skills.

 The University's Chaplaincy team provide a place of welcome and support to all students of any faith or belief, offering a physical and emotional space to chat, reflect and, if appropriate, pray.